Courses Available Online, Virtually and Classroom

 There are 38 marks available in total, and you need to achieve 23 (60%) to pass.

-Identifying Hazards: Starting Your IOSH Managing Safely Risk Assessment
+Identifying Hazards: How to Start Your IOSH Managing Safely Risk Assessment

 Choose a suitable workplace that has a range of hazards available.
 You need to identify hazards from a range of categories.
-If your own work doesn’t do, then get in touch with your course provider, and they’ll source you something more suitable.
+If your own work doesn’t offer a range of categories, then get in touch with your course provider and they’ll source you something more suitable.

 Step by Step Guide: The IOSH Managing Safely Risk Assessment Stages